phonopy/phonopy/doc/output-files.rst

-q-position     Position of q-vector in reduced coordinates. band           Key name of list for bands. frequency      Phonon frequency in a specified unit at each band eigenvector    Eigenvectors at each band.
+q-position     Position of q-vector in reduced coordinates. band           Key name of list for bands. frequency      Phonon frequency in a specified unit at each band eigenvector    Eigenvector at each band.
                Each eigenvector :math:`\mathbf{e}` of
 	       :ref:`dynamical matrix <dynacmial_matrix_theory>`
 	       is shown as sets of three
 	       complex values of each atom along the Cartesian axes in the primitive cell.
 The real and imaginary values correspond to the left and right, respectively.
+	       A set of eigenvectors comprising all bands at a q-point forms a unitary matrix obtained as the result of numpy.linalg.eigh, i.e., LAPACK of routine _heevd.
+	       Therefore eigenvectors correspond to the column vectors of the unitary matrix.
 ============== =======================================================

 Mesh sampling mode